NoBlackMagic/articles/bwtf/article.md

 [DalekJS](http://dalekjs.com/) is a standalone alternative to _WebDriver_.
 Even if it is on an early stage it seems to be very promising.

+### So remember your Takeaway:

+1. the _Big What The Fuck_ is always lurking and there is no way to avoid it
+2. **testing is the best strategy** you have to mitigate the risk of a _BWTF_
+3. you can apply testing to your professional and private life